AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/gherkin-cs.md

 In this article we will show you how to write test cases using Gherkin approach.
 Gherkin approach is often used to test features in Behavior-Driven Development (for example: acceptance criteria of a user story) and in Agile environment.
 The test cases are represented by test scenarios written in gherkin language, and each sentence is implemented by code-behind.
 You can reuse the same sentence across the test project so the code-behind can also be reused.

-With this method testers (or business users) and automation engineers can work together: One can maintain the repository of test scenarios in Gherkin and the other can maintain automation implementations.
+With this method, testers (or business users) and automation engineers can work together: One can maintain the repository of test scenarios in Gherkin and the other can maintain automation implementations.
 When a scenario is not yet automated, it can still be served for manual execution.

 > [!NOTE]
 > Gherkin approach is perfect for feature testing combined with BDD (Behavior-Driven Development).